Six Companies: Six Companies Railroad

 The Six Companies also built the 19.1 mi Six Companies Railroad.
 It ran along the Hemenway Wash, present day Las Vegas Bay, and connected to the US Government Hoover Dam Railroad at Lawler, Nevada, a location also known as "US Government Junction".
 From Lawler the railroad went north for 7 mi to Saddle Island and then east to the Three-Way Junction gravel plant, now submerged under Lake Mead.
 From the gravel plant the line split into two branches.
 One branch ran south for 4.8 mi to the dam via Cape Horn, Lomix (the Low Level Concrete Mixing Plant) and Himix (the High Level Concrete Mixing Plant) and the dam face.
 The other branch, now also submerged under Lake Mead, ran north for 7.3 mi across the Las Vegas Wash, crossed the Colorado River on a bridge into Arizona and the Arizona gravel pit (Arizona Gravel Deposits) at a location 2 mi from Callville.

 The line was constructed by railroad contractor John Phillips of San Francisco, California.
 Since the completion of the dam and filling of Lake Mead, Six Companies, Inc. railroad line is now submerged.

 The Western Pacific Railroad purchased several of the Six Companies dump cars for company service after the dam was completed and the equipment declared surplus.
 One of these cars is now preserved at the Western Pacific Railroad Museum at Portola, California.

 The US Government Railroad had a 10 mi branch that brought supplies by rail from a connection with the Boulder City Branch of the Union Pacific Railroad at Boulder City, Nevada.

-WWII
+Second World War

-During World War II, the Six Companies built airstrips and related facilities on Pacific islands.
+During World War II, three of the Six Companies built airstrips and related facilities on Pacific islands for Contractors Pacific Naval Air Bases.
+The Utah Company built facilities on Samoa.
+The Bechtel Company was building a naval air station on Cavite when the Philippines were attacked by Japan.
+The Morrison-Knudsen Company built naval air stations and other facilities on the Wake Atoll and Midway Atoll.
+They also built the Red Hill Underground Fuel Storage Facility at Pearl Harbor.

+The Pacific Bridge Co. had contracts with the Navy to build dry docks and other facilities at Pearl Harbor.
+The company was expert at underwater construction having built the piers for the western span of the San Francisco-Oakland Bay Bridge and the Golden Gate Bridge.
+Pacific Bridge did much of the underwater patching and coffer dams needed to salvage the damaged ships at Pearl Harbor.

+The Permanente Cement Company produced and shipped over seven million barrels of cement from 1939-1940 to fulfill all of the needs of the Navy during the Pacific campaign.

 The venture also held a majority ownership interest in Joshua Hendy Iron Works in Sunnyvale, California.
 Hendy was most known for its record-breaking assembly line production of 754 Liberty Ship EC-2 Reciprocating Steam Engines, producing one engine every 40.8 hours.
 They were used at the Richmond Shipyards.